SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 #### The Problem Generator Function

-The argument `prob_generator` allows one to specify a the function for generating new problems from a given parameter set.
+The argument `prob_generator` allows one to specify a function for generating new problems from a given parameter set.
 By default, this just builds a new version of `f` that inserts all of the parameters.
-For example, for ODEs this is given by the dispatch on `DiffEqBase.problem_new_parameters` that does the
+For example, for ODEs this is given by the dispatch on `DiffEqBase.problem_new_parameters` which does the
 following:

 ```julia